 “In Obernai, Dream about Christmas!”, says the promotional slogan.
 Well, it says it all and yes, it’s worth a visit!
 Not only for the Christmas lights but also for its Christmas market and local mulled wine made-in Obernai!

 The Gem of the Alsace vineyards has everything it takes to offer an unforgettable Christmas visit.
 This is one of France’s most beautiful villages and its Christmas market is a real success among locals and foreigners.

 This is the birthplace of the Christmas tree.
 It was here that it was mentioned for the first time in 1521 in the city’s records.

-One of France’s most beautiful villages… and one of the country’s finest Christmas market.
-Although small in size compared to neighbouring Colmar, needless to say its picturesque setting offers a fairy-tale atmosphere…
+One of France’s most beautiful villages… and one of the country’s finest Christmas markets.
+Although small in size compared to neighbouring Colmar, needless to say, its picturesque setting offers a fairy-tale atmosphere…

 18. Strasbourg (Christmas market)